arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus-azure-functions.md

 ## Determine Service Bus message handlers
 Registering message handlers to process the Service Bus message happens just the same as using a message pump.
-Here's two message handlers with their registration in the `Startup.cs` of this example:
+Here is an example of two message handlers that are being registered during startup:

 Processing shipment messages: